cubert-hyperspectral/cuvis.ros/README.md

 ## Prequisities

+Looking for the ROS2 driver, use the (ROS2 branch of this repo)[https://github.com/cubert-hyperspectral/cuvis.ros/tree/ros2].

 Please install [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu), ths last ROS1 release.

 Support for ROS1 in Windows is considered experimental, with not all packages supported.
 This driver requires the use of an Ubuntu 20 operating system for tested support.